 - Alternately, you can make the pasta salad as directed, store in the refrigerator until ready to serve.
 To add moisture when ready to serve, squeeze more lemon over top.

-How long will pasta salad last?
 This asparagus pasta salad can be stored in the refrigerator, covered, for up to 5 – 6 days.

 Why I LOVE this asparagus pasta salad!
 It’s: